Melanie Connell PT, MPT, MTC, CHC

 After he walked out of the room, his assistant, a kind, older gentleman, took me aside and explained that I had dry eye and there was no need to fill the prescription for eyeglasses.
-He told me he was an assistant only in America because his professional medical license as an eye doctor in India wasn’t recognized in the U.S. He was correct — 10 years later I still don’t wear glasses.
-In fact, my dry eye is now cured too, but I will get to that later.
+He told me he was an assistant only in America because his professional medical license as an eye doctor in India wasn’t recognized in the U.S.

 After that appointment, I continued to have more health problems, besides the migraines and dry eyes.
 Hypoglycemia, profuse sweating and body odor, extreme exhaustion, anxiety, restless sleep, moodiness, stomach pains, brain fog, dry skin, and an irregular menstrual cycle.
 I had two babies in a span of 19 months, so I thought maybe this was my new normal, but a blood test soon revealed I had a diagnosis of hypothyroid and chronic fatigue.